На русском языке

 P' = \frac {R'_{F} }{R_B}=1.4 \cdot 10^{19}.

-For the coefficient of similarity in time and the characteristic angular momentum for neutron stars we obtain: [4]
+For coefficient of similarity in time and characteristic angular momentum for neutron stars, the following was obtained: [6]

 \Pi'= \frac { P' }{ S'}=6.1 \cdot 10^{19} ,